 Materials and Methods:

 603 contrast enhanced neck CT scans were evaluated from patients diagnosed with head and neck squamous cell carcinoma (HNSCC).
 Inclusion criteria were patient primary untreated tumors arising in the larynx or hypopharynx (LHP), lip & oral cavity (OC), and oropharynx (OP), further stratified based on HPV status to avoid confounding effects of HPV status.
 Tumor texture features were extracted from each image and used in conjunction with patient age, smoking status, drinking status, tumor T-stage to construct prediction models for predicting nodal status and the presence of lymphovascular invasion (LVI) and perineural invasion (PNI).
 Statistical analysis was performed using Wilks test and Roy’s largest root test to evaluate for variations in texture features based on tumor primary site.
 Two machine learning approaches (Random Forests (RF) and support vector machine (SVM)) were used for constructing prediction models.
-For constructing prediction models, the patients were randomly divided into a training set (70%, with internal cross-validation) and an independent testing set (30%).
+For constructing prediction models, the patients were randomly divided into a training set (70%) and an independent testing set (30%).

 Results: